petruwka/btc-price-notifier/README.md

 - delete an alert threshold (DELETE /alert?pair=xxx-xxx&limit=100)

 User is notified about the threshold only once.
 It means that when the alert happened for some threshold, user is notified, and this threshold is cancelled.
-User can define as many alerts as he wishes.
+User can define as many alert thresholds as he wishes.
+He also can cancel his alert (button 'Cancel' near the threshold in the list of My Thresholds')
-The application fetches trades from Bitfines cryptocurrency exchange (with the help of xchange library).
+The application fetches trades from Bitfines cryptocurrency exchange (with the help of xchange library - https://github.com/knowm/XChange).

 The application comes with web UI (simple one but still user friendly).

+# validation/error handling
+- currency pair has to be in format `base-counter` (e.g. BTC-USD)
+- no validation that currency is valid or exists
+- user won't be notified if error occurs
+- if remote exchange is unavailable, system will try to fetch indefinitely (or until user cancels the threshold) with delay >=10s (.retryBackoff(Long.MAX_VALUE, Duration.ofSeconds(10)))

 # how to build